redox-os/book/src/developer-faq.md

 #### I can't download the bootstrap scripts, how can I fix this?

-- Verify if you have `curl` installed or download the script from your browser.
+- Verify if you have `curl` installed or download the script from your web browser.

-#### I tried to run the "bootstrap.sh" and "podman_bootstrap.sh" scripts but got an error, how to fix this?
+#### I tried to run the "podman_bootstrap.sh" and "native_bootstrap.sh" scripts but got an error, how to fix this?

 - Verify if you have the GNU Bash shell installed on your system.
+- Verify if Podman is supported on your operating system.
+- Verify if your operating system is [supported](./building-redox.md#supported-unix-like-distributions-and-podman-build) on the `native_bootstrap.sh` script

 ### Build System